tensorwerk/hangar-py/docs/concepts.rst

 data management utilities developed by the High Performance Computing community over the past few decades.

-In a sense, the backend of Hangar servers two functions:
+In a sense, the backend of Hangar serves two functions:

 1) Bookkeeping: recording information about about datasets, samples, commits, etc.
-2) Data Storage: highly optimized interfaces which store and retrieve data from from disk through it's backend utility.
+2) Data Storage: highly optimized interfaces which store and retrieve data from from disk through its backend utility.

 The details are explained much more thoroughly in :ref:`ref-hangar-under-the-hood`.